Jakedoes1111/MetaMap/README.md

 2. Use the **Import data** panel on the overview (`/`) to append or replace rows.
 Zod validates every line and surfaces row-level errors.
 3. **Export data** downloads the currently filtered dataset to CSV/JSON, maintaining schema ordering and ISO timestamps.

-Sample starter file lives at `public/sample.csv` with representative rows spanning natal astrology, Jyotiṣa, Feng Shui, BaZi, Qi Men Dun Jia, Human Design, Gene Keys, numerology, and Tarot (including a `privacy:paid` note example).
+Sample starter file lives at `public/sample.csv` with representative rows spanning natal astrology, Jyotiṣa, Feng Shui, BaZi, Qi Men Dun Jia, Human Design, Gene Keys, numerology, and Tarot—including entries flagged with `privacy=paid` and `privacy=internal` for filter testing.

 ---